 Anti-Vibration Pads

-For desks on hard floors, vibration can transfer from typing into wobble.
-Anti-vibration pads dampen this transfer.
+For desks on hard floors, vibration from typing can transfer up through the frame and into the desktop.
+Anti-vibration pads dampen this transfer at the source.

 Carpet-Specific Solutions

 Thick carpet and padding are standing desk enemies.
-The soft surface allows feet to sink unevenly and shift during use.
+The soft surface allows feet to sink unevenly and shift during use — and no amount of bolt-tightening fixes a soft foundation.

 Option 1: Plywood Base